-In connection with Amendment No.1 to the Quarterly Report on Form 10-Q of iBio, Inc. (the "Company") for the quarterly period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Felipe Duran, Interim Chief Financial Officer (Principal Financial Officer) of the Company, certify pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of iBio, Inc. (the "Company") for the quarterly period ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Felipe Duran, Interim Chief Financial Officer (Principal Financial Officer) of the Company, certify pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: